getreu/tp-note/doc/source/tp-note--manpage.md

 listed in the '`note_file_extensions`' variable in Tp-Note's configuration file.
 If needed you can add more extensions there.

-Note: When a '`tag`' variable is defined in the note's YAML header, you should not adjust the sort-tag string in its file name manually by renaming the file, as your change will be overwritten next time you open the note with _Tp-Note_.
-However, you can switch back to _Tp-Note_'s default behaviour any time by deleting the '`tag`' line in the note's metadata.
+Note: When a '`sort_tag`' variable is defined in the note's YAML header, you should not adjust the sort-tag string in its file name manually by renaming the file, as your change will be overwritten next time you open the note with _Tp-Note_.
+However, you can switch back to _Tp-Note_'s default behaviour any time by deleting the '`sort_tag`' line in the note's metadata.
 The same applies to the '`extension`' variable.